ejplatform/ej-server/docs/dev-docs/urls.rst

     Landing-page broadly explaining what is EJ and how to use the platform.
 /faq/ (faq):
     Frequently asked questions.
-/about/ (about):
+/about-us/ (about):
     About EJ or the organization deploying an instance.
 /usage/ (usage):
     Usage terms for the platform.
+/contact/ (contact):
+    Contact information

-All urls are implemented in the main project.
+All URLs are implemented as flat pages in the Django Admin.
+The content of those URLs can be editable at ``/admin/flatpages/flatpage/``.

 Talks
 =====

-Rocketchat integration.
+Rocket.Chat integration.

 /talks/ (rocket:index)
     Display Rocketchat inside a <iframe>.